mikabohinen/nvim-nix/README.md

 ## Principled vs. Minimalist

 There is another point I need to clarify.
 Although this might look like a minimal config given how few plugins are present this is a misunderstanding.
-The vimrc alone is more than 500+ lines of code, and add on to that comprehensive Nix infrastructure, language servers/formatters/linters, cross platform modules, and desktop integration, and what you get is far from anything minimal.
+The vimrc alone is more than 300+ lines of code, and add on to that comprehensive Nix infrastructure, language servers/formatters/linters, and what you get is far from minimal.

 This is a full-featured development environment.
 I just happen to think most plugins are solving problems that don't actually exist.

 Every plugin I use needs to provide capabilities that align closely with the Vim philosophy and also provide capabilities that Vim doesn't already have.
-This is why, for example, I have chosen not to include things like fuzzy finders or auto formatters.
-Vim already has perfectly good solutions for how to handle this, namely using `:find **/*` or `:!black %`.
-These things force me to understand my environment whereas automated tooling would make me more productive, but hamper my learning.
-As a mathematician I value deep understanding above all else, even if that comes at the expense of some convenience and productivity.
+This is why, for example, I have chosen not to include things like fuzzy finder plugins or auto formatters.
+Vim already has perfectly good solutions for how to handle this, namely using `:find` (and with Neovim we can even set our own findfunc) or `:!black %`.
+These things force me to understand my environment.

-The complexity is in the architecture, not the plugin count.
-The Nix infrastructure ensures this works identically everywhere, the vimrc is extensively documented and organized, and the whole thing boots in 36ms despite being feature-complete.

-So no, this isn't minimal.
-It's opinionated about what belongs in an editor and what belongs in your terminal.
+Automated tooling would undoubtedly make me more productive in the short term, but it would hamper my learning in the long term.

 ## Features

-- **Principled**: Every decision documented and reasoned through
+- **Principled**: Every decision is documented and reasoned through
 - **Reproducible**: Exact same setup on any machine with Nix
 - **Fast**: ~36ms startup time vs 200ms+ for typical modern configs